Frequently Asked Questions

 DispatchHealth is bringing back the house call with a modern technology twist.
 DispatchHealth gives patients ways to access convenient, high-quality acute care in the comfort of their home, office or in the location of need.
 DispatchHealth is redefining the healthcare landscape as an extension of a patient’s healthcare team and offering solutions for simple to complex medical problems all from the comfort of your home.

 DispatchHealth can treat just about anything that can be seen in an urgent care center and a few more things.
-Examples include respiratory infections (such as RSV, bronchitis, croup), sinusitis, sore throat (strep, mono), urine and skin infections, minor trauma (sprains, minor breaks), lacerations, nosebleeds, asthma attacks, allergic reactions, vomiting/diarrhea, inability to urinate, constipation and dehydration.
+Examples include respiratory infections (such as bronchitis, croup), sinusitis, sore throat (strep, mono), urine and skin infections, minor trauma (sprains, minor breaks), lacerations, nosebleeds, asthma attacks, allergic reactions, vomiting/diarrhea, inability to urinate, constipation and dehydration.

 Our mobile practitioners arrive with more advanced laboratory testing capability than most urgent care centers.
 The results are immediately available and help direct your care.
 We also can administer IV medications and antibiotics, repair lacerations, place catheters, cauterize and pack nosebleeds, and splint injured extremities.
 Your entire visit can be communicated with your doctor to ensure continuity of care.

 No. DispatchHealth is a complement to your physician and home health care.
 Our goal is to help integrate our care with that of your current caregivers.
 Primary care providers can be extraordinarily busy.
 DispatchHealth can act as the “eyes and ears” on the ground for your physician when they are unable to see you, and you require immediate care.

 As of August of 2015, we have rebranded our services as DispatchHealth.
 We are the same team, same providers, and the same services.
 Our business legal name remains True North Health Navigation, LLC but we are now doing business as DispatchHealth.